-- (a) A Host Community may waive the regulatory requirement to have a compliant HCA by submitting an HCA Waiver to the Commission that complies with this subsection. - (b) An HCA Waiver constitutes a total relinquishment of the requirement that an Applicant or Marijuana Establishment enter into an HCA with a Host Community.
+- (a) A Host Community may waive the regulatory requirement to have a compliant HCA by submitting an HCA Waiver to the Commission that complies with 935 CMR 500.180(5). - (b) An HCA Waiver constitutes a total relinquishment of the requirement that an applicant or Marijuana Establishment enter into an HCA with a Host Community.
 No party to an HCA may use an HCA Waiver to waive individual provisions of an HCA. - (c) An HCA Waiver may be submitted relative to an application for licensure or an application for renewal of licensure.
-A Host Community and an Applicant or Marijuana Establishment may submit an HCA Waiver after both parties have executed an HCA. - (d) Acceptance of an HCA Waiver is limited to the specific application or license number(s) stated in the HCA Waiver request. - (e) The Commission shall determine whether an HCA Waiver complies with this subsection. - (f) An HCA Waiver that sets an expiration date or any conditions is deemed noncompliant.
+A Host Community and an applicant or Marijuana Establishment may also submit an HCA Waiver after both parties have executed an HCA. - (d) Acceptance of an HCA Waiver is limited to the specific application or license number(s) stated in the HCA Waiver request. - (e) The Commission shall determine whether an HCA Waiver complies with 935 CMR 500.180(5). - (f) An HCA Waiver that sets an expiration date or any conditions is deemed noncompliant. - (g) An HCA Waiver determined to be the result of an Inducement is deemed noncompliant. - (h) If a Host Community elects to submit an HCA Waiver, a Host Community's submission shall be in a form and manner determined by the Commission and include, at minimum, the following information: - 1.
+Identification of the specific application or license number intended to be exempt from the requirement to have a compliant HCA; - 2.
+Identification of a License Applicant or Marijuana Establishment in a manner consistent with both the business entity name certified and recorded with the Secretary of the Commonwealth of Massachusetts and the business entity name stated either in a License Applicant's license application or on a Marijuana Establishment's license record as maintained by the Commission. - 3.
+Printed name and signature of the individual(s) authorized to represent and act on behalf of a Host Community; - 4.
+Printed name and signature of the individual(s) authorized to represent and act on behalf of an applicant or Marijuana Establishment; - 5.
+The date of each parties' signature; and - 6.
+An attestation that the HCA Waiver was mutually agreed upon by both parties and executed in good faith. - (i) An HCA Waiver that is executed and recorded with the Commission remains in full force and effect until such time as it is rescinded.
+An HCA Waiver may only be rescinded on Commission approval of an HCA subsequently executed and submitted by the parties. - (j) An HCA waiver is not subject to review under the criteria in 935 CMR 500.850 regarding general waivers.